kaio-matos/42_ft__irc/README.md

 PRIVMSG #games :Group chat message -> Hello Kaio!
 ```

-To test the compatibility with a official IRC chat you may download Weechat:
+To test the compatibility with an official IRC chat you may download Weechat:

 - Directly from their website <https://weechat.org/download/>
 - Or with some package manager like `pacman`